kohasummons/chatbot-01/memory-bank/implementation-plan.md

 ### Step 6: Integrate AI with Function Calling
 **Instructions:**
 - Install AI SDK: `npm install ai`.
+DON't use OPenai sdk directly.
+Only use AI SDK.
 - In `/lib/appointmentFunctions.js`, define schemas for `check_availability`, `book_appointment`, and `reschedule_appointment` with parameter descriptions.
+- get context from the web: https://sdk.vercel.ai/docs/getting-started/nextjs-app-router
 - Create an API route at `pages/api/chat.js` that:
   - Accepts POST requests with `messages` (array of conversation history).
   - Uses AI SDK to send `messages` to the latest OpenAI model, including the function schemas.